nipraxis/summer-2023/week6_session2.md

-# Voxel statistics and the HRF
+# Week 6 session 2: Voxel statistics and the HRF

 ## Recording